patricialouiise/my-task-app/README.md

 - [http://localhost:3000/login](http://localhost:3000/login) for the Login Page
 - [http://localhost:3000/signup](http://localhost:3000/signup) for the Sign-up Page

+## Notes:

+- Footer links not working aside from social media (just for UI)
+- Search not working!
+Just for UI display

 ## Remaining To do's:

 - Add more tests!